Ionut-Cora/Ionut-Cora/README.md

 Ionut Cora - Certified Front End Web Developer
 ===========================

 My name is Ionut Cora and I am a Certified Professional Frontend Web Developer from London, United Kingdom, with over 3 years of experience creating accessible and responsive websites.
-I also have experience working in a digital agency environment, specializing in website development with HTML, CSS, and JavaScript and I am qualified as a Front-End Web Developer with a NCFE Level 3 Certificate in Web Design and Development.
+I also have experience working in a digital agency environment, specializing in website development with HTML, CSS, and JavaScript and I am qualified as a Front-End Web Developer with a NCFE Level 3 Certificate in Web Design.

 Always motivated and well organized, with a positive attitude, I can work independently or as part of a team.
 I am very dedicated and hardworking, able to manage with busy periods and I am always eager to learn new skills with a strong desire for continuous learning and improvement.